 Our Easy Enrollment Process

 The following represents our enrollment process for girls age 13-17 only.
 Making a decision about enrolling your daughter or family member in a residential treatment program can be difficult and overwhelming, but we’re here to help.
 We have simplified the application and enrollment process as much as possible for you.
 If LGA isn’t a good fit for your teen, we’ll tell you about other programs that may work better for you and for her.

 Step 1 – Request Information

-The first step is to call us at the number above, or fill in our inquire form below.
+The first step is to call us at the number above, or fill in our inquiry form.
 That will register your interest with our Admissions Department.

 Step 2 – The Phone Interview